munificent/game-programming-patterns/book/double-buffer.markdown

     If we can't just repoint users to the other buffer, the only other option is to actually copy the data from the next frame to the current frame.
 This is how our slapstick comedians work.
-In that case, we chose this way because the state&mdash; a single boolean flag&mdash; doesn't take any longer to copy than a pointer to the buffer would.
+In that case, we chose this way because the state -- a single boolean flag -- doesn't take any longer to copy than a pointer to the buffer would.

     *   *Data on the next buffer is only a single frame old.* This is